jbreckmckye/nortis/README.md

 # Notris: a block puzzle game for PSOne

-Notris is a familiar (but legally distinct!) block puzzle game for the PlayStation 1.
+Notris is a `suspiciously familiar` "block puzzle game" for the PlayStation 1.
 It's written in C using PSnoobSDK.

 This repo contains builds for three platforms:

 - ✅ a JavaScript prototype using `<canvas>`
 - ✅ a MacOS C port using SDL
-- ⏳ a PlayStation 1 game
+- ✅ a PlayStation 1 game

+## Build / play instructions

+- Project requires PSnoobSDK, its headers and a C/CMake environment
+- `/psx` contains the PSOne game source code
+- `build.ps1` is a PowerShell script that runs CMake
+- `iso.xml` configures the generated image.
+You may want to comment out the `<license>` entry (or provide your own copy of a `license_data.dat` inside the `psx` folder)
+- The generated image will be playable on an emulator or can be burned to a disc

 # Notes (WIP)